 - Applications.
-This segment includes the former Strategy Machine SolutionsTM segment, excluding our myFICO® solutions for consumers, and associated professional services.
-Our Applications products are pre-configured Decision Management applications designed for a specific type of business problem or process, such as marketing, account origination, customer management, fraud and insurance claims management. - Scores.
-This segment includes our business-to-business scoring solutions, our myFICO® solutions for consumers (previously included in the Strategy MachineTM Solutions segment) and associated professional services.
+Our Applications products are pre-configured Decision Management applications and associated professional services, designed for a specific type of business problem or process, such as marketing, account origination, customer management, fraud and insurance claims management. - Scores.
+This segment includes our business-to-business scoring solutions, our myFICO® solutions for consumers and associated professional services.
 Our scoring solutions give our clients access to analytics that can be easily integrated into their transaction streams and decision-making processes.
 Our scoring solutions are distributed through major credit reporting agencies, as well as services through which we provide our scores to clients directly. - Tools.
-This segment includes the former Analytic Software Tools segment and associated professional services.
-The Tools segment is composed of software tools that clients can use to create their own custom Decision Management applications.
+The Tools segment is composed of software tools and associated professional services that clients can use to create their own custom Decision Management applications.